-In alignment with the Senior Syllabus and the Japanese Language Proficiency Test (JLPT)
+In alignment with the Australian Curriculum (Years 9 to 10 band plan achievement standards) and Japanese Language Proficiency Test (JLPT)

-- ます form verbs, including past tense (N5)
+- ます form verbs, including past tense (JLPT N5)

-- Plain form verbs, including past tense (N5)
+- Plain form verbs, including past tense (JLPT N5)

-- みえますto be seen, you can see (N4）
+- みえますto be seen, you can see (JLPT N4）

 Cultural note from the author: